Journalit

 Open Layout Builder

-Jump straight into Layout Builder from the tab when you need to change the underlying template system.
+Jump straight into Layout Builder from the tab when you need to change the underlying layout system.

 Recurring Structure